peter/ducktyped/README.md

 * typedFunction with [type] will require all arguments to have same type...
 * Validate that types that are passed in are valid, i.e. {person: {name: 'string', email: 'string'}} should be {person: {structure: {name: 'string', email: 'string'}}}
 * Ability to have ['string'] in type definition instead of {type: 'array', valueType: 'string'}?
+* Type conversions, custom conversions, default conversions (string to float, string to integer, string to date), conversions: false
+* Do we need a variadicTypedFunction?

 ## Basic types